nebhead/PiFire/README.md

 ```
 Known Issues
 	* Issue where sometimes temperature readings from the ADC fail.
 Not sure if this is an i2c bus problem or something else.
 Does not effect overall functionality, but can be annoying when looking at the history data.
+	* Issue where if the history page is left open too long the auto-refresh may eventually cause the tab to crash with out of memory errors.

 Ideas for WebUI / App
 	Dashboard